Starke County, Indiana: Railroads

+Flag

+In October 2016, Starke County unveiled the new county flag after it was presented to the county by Melba Shilling and her son, Brad.
+Melba presented this flag in memory of her late husband, Jim, who grew up in Starke County and wanted to see it have its own flag.
+The flag was designed by Jim's then 12-year-old granddaughter, Kaylee Crom.

+The flag consist of Starke County imposed over a yellow Indiana with a red, white, and blue background.
+There are 12 stars to represent the 12 original townships.
+The nine stars inside the county represent the current nine townships; the three outside represent the three townships lost as a result of the LaPorte County annexation.
+Text on the flag consists of the county name in red and the establishment year in blue.

 Name

 Despite being named for General John Stark and originally being known and appearing on maps as Stark County when initially created and organized, an e was added to the county's name fairly early in its history.
 No solid evidence has been found to clearly explain this alteration.
 Three possible explanations have been advanced - an early scribe had "fancy lettering", including a k with a long tail or flourish that appeared to others as ke, with the new spelling sticking; General Stark himself may have used a similar flourish at the end of his signature; which became a point of confusion to Indiana officials (unlikely, since Stark County, Ohio (1808) and Illinois (1839) both preceded Starke County, Indiana, not to mention numerous other smaller midwestern toponyms spelled "Stark"); or an Indianapolis official's clerical error around 1860.

 Geography

 Starke County consists of low, rolling hills covered with vegetation or brush.
 Its boundaries include three prominences that rise to 780 ft above sea level - two adjacent swells 0.6 mi northeast of Bass Lake, and a small ridge 3.0 mi east-southeast of Bass Lake.

 According to the 2010 census, Starke County has a total area of 312.21 sqmi, of which 3.07 sqmi (or 0.98%) are covered by water.
 The northwestern boundary of Starke County is defined by the Kankakee River; the Yellow River, a tributary of the Kankakee, flows through the central part of the county, past Knox.

 From 2014 until 2024, the city of Knox was the geographic center of the Big Ten Conference, according to a 2018 article in fivethirtyeight.com that referred to locations of various NCAA Men's Basketball Conference championships.